mikolalysenko/spatial-grid/README.md

 spatial-grid
 ============
-Spatial queries on simplicial complexes
+Spatial queries on simplicial complexes.

 Usage and Installation
 ======================